t307-cpu/Cell-Membrane-Transport-Investigation/README.md

       updateStatus();
     }

-    function attemptTransport(
-      molecule,
-      targetSide,
+    function attemptTransport(molecule, targetSide, route) {
-      route
-    ) {
-      const lesson = lessons[currentLessonIndex];

       const movingDownGradient = isDownGradient(
         molecule.type,
         dragStartSide,
         targetSide
       );

-      /*
-        Oxygen:
-        Can use simple diffusion through the bilayer.
-      */
+      /* Oxygen */

       if (molecule.type === "oxygen") {
         if (route !== "bilayer") {
           restoreDraggedMolecule(molecule);

           setFeedback(
-            "Oxygen does not require a membrane protein. " + "Move it directly through an open part of the bilayer.", "warning"
+            "Oxygen does not require a membrane protein.
+Move it through " + "an open part of the phospholipid bilayer.", "warning"
           );